WINTER OFFER! WINDOWS FITTED FROM £595 & COMPOSITE DOORS FITTED FROM £1495! CALL NOW & SAVE £££

 2. Install Double Glazing Windows

-Double glazing windows, like those offered by Phair Windows & Glass in Leicester , provide an extra layer of insulation and reduce the temperature difference between indoor and outdoor surfaces.
+Double glazing windows, like those offered by Phair Windows in Leicester , provide an extra layer of insulation and reduce the temperature difference between indoor and outdoor surfaces.
 This minimises the likelihood of condensation forming on the glass.

 3. Use Dehumidifiers